Sorting Out Some Hayes Families of Southside Virginia & Early North Carolina

 Correcting Boddie & Some Faulty Legends

-Arnold Edmund Hayes contributed a Hayes/Hays genealogy for Boddie’s Historical Southern Families, Volume 15 that contains a few erroneous entries and dubious conclusions:1
+Arnold Edmund Hayes contributed a Hayes/Hays genealogy for Boddie’s Historical Southern Families, Volume 15 that contains several erroneous entries and dubious conclusions:1

-- Correcting a major error: Peter Hay the Envoy died in Barbados, never went to Virginia, and was unrelated to our Hays/Hayes families.
+- Correcting a major error: Peter Hay the Envoy died in Barbados, never went to Virginia, and was unrelated to the Hays/Hayes families of Virginia.
 Sadly, this entire legend is completely false.

-- Faulty Legend: Exploring the facts of Capt.
+- False Legend: Exploring the facts of Capt.
 Jacob Hayes of the Constant

-- Faulty Legend: Samuel & Filpah Hayes of the 1761 will was not the son of Peter Hayes.
+- False Legend: Samuel & Filpah Hayes of the 1761 will was not the son of Peter Hayes.

-- Correcting an error: Peter Hayes who married Martha Sledge was not the same person as Peter Hays IV of Bertie County.
-In fact, he does not seem to be related to our Hays/Hayes family at all.
+- Correcting an error: Peter Hayes who married Martha Sledge was not the same person as Peter Hays of Bertie County.
+In fact, he does not seem to be related to that Hays/Hayes family at all, rather was a member of the Gilbert Hay family of Charles City County.

 Some Hayes genealogies expanded from Historical Southern Families

-Two brothers who settled in Northampton County, North Carolina about 1744 — grandsons of Peter Hayes of Isle of Wight.
+Two brothers who settled in Northampton County, North Carolina about 1744 — probable grandsons of Peter Hayes and Elizabeth Flake of Isle of Wight.

 - Samuel Hayes (c1715-1796)